EstelleXIA/coattention-pathomics-radiomics/readme.md

 | Stomach (STAD)    | https://portal.gdc.cancer.gov/projects/TCGA-STAD             | https://portal.gdc.cancer.gov/projects/TCGA-STAD             | https://www.cancerimagingarchive.net/collection/tcga-stad/   |
 | Bladder (BLCA)    | https://portal.gdc.cancer.gov/projects/TCGA-BLCA             | https://portal.gdc.cancer.gov/projects/TCGA-BLCA             | https://www.cancerimagingarchive.net/collection/tcga-blca/   |

 We have performed data cleaning and labelling for these data.
-The processed data can be accessed at.
+Due to the large volume of data, please contact this [Email](mailto:Estelle-xyj@sjtu.edu.cn) if you need access to the processed data.

 ### II.
 Pathomics & Radiomics Extraction

 The following part uses the bladder tumor (BLCA) as a demo.
-You need to download the data and put into the `data/` .
+You need to download the demo data [here](https://zenodo.org/records/14172525) and put into the `data/` .
 Here is an example of directory for pathological and radiological data.

 ```
 data